SAOR: Single-View Articulated Object Reconstruction: Additional Implementation Details

 \subsection{Data Pre-Processing}

-When constructing our training datasets, we run a general-purpose animal object detector~\cite{beery2019efficient} and eliminate objects that if any of the following criteria hold: i) the confidence of the detection is less than 0.8, ii) the minimum side of the bounding box is less than 32 pixels, iii) the maximum side of the bounding box is less than 128 pixels, and iv) there is no margin greater than 10 pixels on all sides of the bounding box.
+When constructing our training datasets, we run a general-purpose animal detector~\cite{beery2019efficient} and eliminate objects if any of the following criteria hold: i) the confidence of the detection is less than 0.8, ii) the minimum side of the bounding box is less than 32 pixels, iii) the maximum side of the bounding box is less than 128 pixels, and iv) there is no margin greater than 10 pixels on all sides of the bounding box.

-We then automatically extract segmentation masks using PointRend~\cite{kirillov2020pointrend} pre-trained on COCO~\cite{coco}.
-As PointRend estimates multiple segmentation masks for each instance present in the image, we pick the segmentation mask that overlaps the most with the detected bounding box from the general-purpose detector.
+We then automatically extract segmentation masks using Segment Anything Model~\cite{kirillov2023segany} with the detected bounding box.
 We automatically estimate the relative monocular depth using the transformer-based Midas~\cite{Ranftl2021,Ranftl2022}, using their Large DPT model.

 To obtain cluster centers for the balanced sampling step in Section~3.3 in the main paper, we resize the estimated segmentation masks to $32\times32$, and cluster the 1024-dimensional vectors into 10 clusters using a Gaussian mixture model in all of our experiments.
-Visualization of cluster centers of various animals can be found in Figure~\ref{fig:clusters}.
+Visualization of cluster centers of various animals can be found in Fig.~\ref{fig:clusters}.